 Frequently Asked Questions

 An earthen floor is an ancient flooring technique that has been revived and modernized in recent years, and which is especially popular in the western United States.
-Earthen floors are made of natural materials that can be sourced locally (gravel, laterite, sand, clay and water).
+Earthen floors are made of natural materials that can be sourced locally (laterite, sand, clay and water).
 Earthen floors utilize layers to make them as strong and resilient as possible.

-The gravel layer is applied on a flat, compacted foundation, with manual compaction helping keep the laterite layer, and then a clay/sand/laterite mix.
-All of these layers are compacted manually.
-Finally, the top layer is made of sand and clay which is trowelled flat.
+First, a laterite layer is applied on a flat, compacted foundation, with manual compaction helping keep the laterite layer level and strong.
+Next, a screed layer is applied on top, made of sand and clay which is trowelled flat.
 The floor is then sealed by a layer of drying oil that polymerizes (plasticizes) as it dries to form a plastic-like resin on the floor.

-In the US, linseed oil is traditionally used.
-However, given that linseed oil is expensive, not locally available in Rwanda, and slightly noxious, co-founder Rick Zuzow formulated an alternative oil that converts soya bean oil into a similarly performing drying oil.
+In the US, boiled linseed oil is traditionally used.
+However, given that boiled linseed oil is expensive, not locally available in Rwanda, and slightly noxious, co-founder Rick Zuzow formulated an alternative oil that converts flax seed oil into a similarly performing drying oil.

-Our oil is green and healthy, free of the noxious fumes found in linseed oil, and we produce it at a fraction of the cost of linseed.
+Our oil is green and healthy, free of the noxious fumes found in boiled linseed oil, and we produce it at a fraction of the cost of linseed.
 In Rwanda, this enables durable and healthy floors that are 70% cheaper than the only alternative, concrete.

 We charge about 4 US dollars per square meter for a floor that we estimate will last 10-15 years.
 A typical home is 20 square meters, costing $80 USD.
 We are exploring ways for our customers to be able to pay just a few dollars each month.
 Financing the floors makes them significantly more affordable.
 We are also working on launching a product for customers to self-install, which will reduce cost even further and make our a clean floor accessible to an even broader part of the population.